hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 [https://docs.hpcloud.com/identity](https://docs.hpcloud.com/identity).

 The service is exposed in the service catalog, as shown in the following fragment.
-Note the user has the Admin role and is activated for two instances of the HP Cloud Object Storage service.
+Note the user has the Admin role and is activated for two regions of the HP Cloud Object Storage service.